Our Doctor's Videos

 The labrum in the hip is a ring of cartilage around the edge of the hip socket.
 This cartilage acts as kind of a shock absorber in the hip, but also to provide a cushion within the hip as you go through range of motion and during weight bearing and exercise activities.

-2 Weeks after Minimally Invasive Direct Superior Total Hip Replacement with Dr Lige Kaplan
+Minimally Invasive Direct Superior Total Hip Replacement - Dr. Lige Kaplan

-Patient returns walking without a limp and no cane only 2 weeks after minimally invasive total hip..
+Patient returns walking without a cane, no limp only one month after minimally invasive direct..

 By Lige Kaplan, M.D.